sigurd-dev/Thunderbird-Google-Messages-Tab/README.md

 # Google Messages Tab
 Unofficial Google Messages add-on for Thunderbird, it adds a button that opens a Google Messages tab in Thunderbird.
-Go to [home page](https://addons.thunderbird.net/thunderbird/addon/google-messages-tab) for download and reviews.
+Go to [Thunderbird Add-ons page](https://addons.thunderbird.net/thunderbird/addon/google-messages-tab) for download and reviews.

 #### Installing
 Open Thunderbird, go to Tools -> Add-ons -> Extensions, search for Google Messages in the search box and click on "+ Add to Thunderbird".